GSA/GitHub-Administration/README.md

 <h2 id="outside-collaborators">Outside Collaborators</h2>

 Repositories within the GSA org can only be accessed by members in the organization.
-If a user needs access to a repository with the organization but is not a GSA employee or a contractor with a GSA email address, they will need to be invited as outside collaborators.
+If a user needs access to a repository within the organization but is not a GSA employee or a contractor with a GSA email address, they will need to be invited as outside collaborators.

 Only a member of the GSA Admin Team can invite an outside collaborator.
 Outside collaborators with access to a private repository incur charges (like a paid seat).